Italian baking classics

 How Long Do Anise Cookies Last?

 If stored in an airtight container, anise cookies stay fresh for about one week at room temperature.
 This answers the question how long do anise cookies last.
-Unfrosted cookies can be frozen for a few months, but glazed cookies are best fresh.
+Unfrosted cookies can be frozen for a couple of months, but glazed cookies are best fresh.

 Troubleshooting Common Issues